 How to Get Financial Aid

-- Complete the FAFSA every year as soon as possible after January 1 for the following academic year.
-Evergreen’s Title IV code number is 008155.
-(Get more FAFSA tips.)
+Complete the FAFSA every year as soon as possible for the following academic year.
+You need to fill out the FAFSA to be eligible for grants, loans, or work study.

-- New students: you can apply for financial aid at the same time that you apply for admission.
+New students—Apply for admission; you will apply for financial aid at the same time.